GLOBAL MARKETS-Stocks scale record high, crude oil gains

 * Oil prices at 2-1/2-year highs on supply fear

-* Dollar falls on weak U.S. data and inflation outlook (Adds oil, gold settlement prices, Fed minutes)
+* Dollar falls on weak U.S. data and inflation outlook (Adds U.S. market open, byline, dateline; previous LONDON)

 By Herbert Lash

-NEW YORK, Nov 22 (Reuters) - A gauge of global equity performance scaled fresh record highs on Wednesday, propelled by bullish growth and company earnings outlooks, while crude oil prices rose to more than two-year highs.
+NEW YORK, Nov 22 (Reuters) - A gauge of global equity performance scaled fresh record highs on Wednesday, propelled by bullish growth and company earnings outlooks, while crude oil prices rose to more than two years highs.

-But MSCI’s all-country world index of stock performance in 47 countries rose 0.33 percent as it set a new all-time high driven by investor enthusiasm for tech stocks.
+But MSCI’s all-country world index of stock performance in 47 countries rose 0.23 percent as it set a new all-time high.
+Emerging markets also rose, with MSCI’s main equity benchmark touching fresh six-year highs.

+MSCI’s all-country world index gained 0.21 percent while the pan-European FTSEurofirst 300 index of leading regional shares closed down 0.25 percent.

-The S&P technology index fell 0.31 percent after two days of gains, pulled lower by an 6.91-percent drop in Hewlett Packard Enterprise after Meg Whitman said she would leave as chief executive in February.
+The S&P technology index fell 0.36 percent after two days of gains, pulled lower by an 8.2-percent drop in Hewlett Packard Enterprise after Meg Whitman said she would leave as chief executive in February.

-The decision by Whitman, a high-profile U.S. executive, took Wall Street by surprise but the tech-heavy Nasdaq still edged higher.
+The decision by Whitman, a high-profile U.S. executive, took Wall Street by surprise and the tech-heavy Nasdaq edged lower.

-The U.S. equity market is poised for “smooth sailing” through year-end even as the ebullient mood on Wall Street signals trouble later in 2018, said Doug Ramsey, chief investment officer at The Leuthold Group LLC in Minneapolis.
+But the U.S. equity market is poised for “smooth sailing” through year-end even as the ebullient mood on Wall Street signals trouble later in 2018, Doug Ramsey, chief investment officer at The Leuthold Group LLC in Minneapolis.

 However, the broad equity advance, with few lagging sectors, suggests the bull market still has room to run, Ramsey said.